nginx-proxy/nginx-proxy/test2/README.md

     docker-compose -f test_example.yml up -d

 In the case you are running pytest from within a docker container, the `docker_compose` fixture will make sure the container running pytest is attached to all docker networks.
 That way, your test will be able to reach any of them.

+In your tests, you can use the `docker_compose` variable to query and command the docker daemon as it provides you with a [client from the docker python module](https://docker-py.readthedocs.io/en/2.0.2/client.html#client-reference).

+Also this fixture alters the way the python interpreter resolves domain names to IP addresses in the following ways:

+Any domain name containing the substring `nginx-proxy` will resolve to the IP address of the container that was created from the `jwilder/nginx-proxy:test` image.
+So all the following domain names will resolve to the nginx-proxy container in tests:
+- `nginx-proxy`
+- `nginx-proxy.com`
+- `www.nginx-proxy.com`
+- `www.nginx-proxy.test`
+- `www.nginx-proxy`
+- `whatever.nginx-proxyooooooo`
+- ...

+Any domain name ending with `XXX.container.docker` will resolve to the IP address of the XXX container.
+- `web1.container.docker` will resolve to the IP address of the `web1` container
+- `f00.web1.container.docker` will resolve to the IP address of the `web1` container
+- `anything.whatever.web2.container.docker` will resolve to the IP address of the `web2` container

+Otherwise, domain names are resoved as usual using your system DNS resolver.

 ### nginxproxy fixture